A firefighter works to put out a fully involved house fire.

 The key to a smooth claim is communication and thorough documentation.

-CeDUR Walden roof installed by Gen819 on a Southern California home.
+CEDUR Walden roof installed by Gen819 on a Southern California home.

 Beyond insurance, prevention is key.
-One of the most effective ways to bolster your home's fire defense is by upgrading to a fire-resistant roofing system.
-Installing Class A fire-rated roofing materials, such as CeDUR synthetic shake shingles, can help protect your home from fire threats and may even qualify you for insurance discounts.
+One of the most effective ways to bolster your home’s fire defense is by upgrading to a fire-resistant roofing system.
+Installing Class A fire-rated roofing materials, such as CEDUR synthetic shake shingles, can help protect your home from fire threats and may even qualify you for insurance discounts.

-CeDUR’s fire-resistant roofing products stand out due to their exceptional construction and performance:
+CEDUR’s fire-resistant roofing products stand out due to their exceptional construction and performance:

-Unlike traditional wood shake shingles that can ignite quickly, CeDUR’s synthetic shingles are engineered to replicate the aesthetic appeal of natural wood while providing top-tier protection.
+Unlike traditional wood shake shingles that can ignite quickly, CEDUR’s synthetic shingles are engineered to replicate the aesthetic appeal of natural wood while providing top-tier protection.
 They are made from a proprietary, fire-retardant polyurethane technology that does not burn or melt under extreme heat, making them a smart investment for homes in fire-prone areas.

-For homeowners living in regions susceptible to wildfires, such as the American West or mountain-adjacent communities, choosing materials like CeDUR isn't just about aesthetics.
+For homeowners living in regions susceptible to wildfires, such as the American West or mountain-adjacent communities, choosing materials like CEDUR isn’t just about aesthetics.
 It’s a proactive step in safeguarding your home, your family, and your financial future.

 So, does homeowners insurance cover fire?
 In most cases, yes.
 But understanding the details of your fire insurance policy, especially in high-risk regions, can make all the difference when disaster strikes.